FixedEffects/FixedEffectModels.jl/README.md

 depvar ~ exogeneousvars + (endogeneousvars = instrumentvars) |> absorbvars
 ```

-Categorical variable should be of type PooledDataArray.
+Categorical variable should be of type PooledDataArray (see [DataFrames documentation](http://dataframesjl.readthedocs.org/en/latest/pooling.html)).
 Use the function `pool` to transform one variable into a `PooledDataArray`.

 ```julia
 using DataFrames, RDatasets, FixedEffectModels